 What should I do when I receive a compliance check letter?

 You should call the number given in the letter before you attempt to gather all the documents requested.
+If you have lost your letter you can call 0345 600 3130.
 Compliance check letters are computer generated and making a telephone call first may help to resolve the investigation, or reduce the number of documents you are asked to send.